-Although health care is neither mandated nor guaranteed, the OPERS Board of Trustees, management and staff recognize how important access to meaningful health care coverage is as a significant component of a secure retirement.
-However, providing access to coverage for eligible recipients has become increasingly expensive since OPERS retirees, in line with national trends, have increased in number and have longer life expectancies.
+Although health care is neither mandated nor guaranteed, the OPERS Board, leadership and staff recognize the importance to our members of providing access to health care coverage as it is a significant component of a secure retirement.
+This dedication to maintaining access to coverage has become increasingly expensive as OPERS retirees, like national trends, have increased in number and have longer life expectancies.
 In addition, health care costs continue to increase significantly faster than inflation.
-Also, funding health care is discretionary.
-A retiree's pension is a guaranteed benefit and must be funded before health care.

-Two major factors have combined to create the current health care challenge.
-First, we anticipate that health care expenses will continue to rise as the number, and the life expectancies of our retirees, continues to grow.
+Two major issues combined to create the immediate health care challenge.
+First, we anticipate that health care expenses will continue to grow as the number-and life expectancies-of our retirees continues to grow.
 Second, the funding status of the pension fund requires that all contributions be allocated to improve pension funding.
-Until the pension fund improves, there is not a funding source, other than investment income, for health care.
-As a result, the OPERS Board and staff are working with members, retirees and stakeholder groups to evaluate additional changes to extend the time the current trust can fund health care expenditures.
+Thus, until pension funding improves, there is no funding source for health care.